Using Large Print

 This is an illustration and comparison of serif and sans-serif fonts:

 For more information about making print more readable, see VisionAware's Getting Started Kit: Tips for Making Print More Readable (PDF).

 Strong contrast between the print and background is very important.
 Light lettering, such as white or light yellow, on a dark background may sometimes be easier to read than black lettering on a white or light-colored background.
 To enhance print contrast, you can also use a yellow acetate overlay, or filter to enhance the contrast between the print and page color.

 Use a Reading Stand

 Using a reading stand is a simple, effective solution that can help you to read material at the best angle and distance.
-A stand can also help you to keep your reading material in proper focus, which is sometimes hard to do if your hands shake or you tire easily.
+A reading stand can also help you to keep your reading material in proper focus, which is sometimes hard to do if your hands shake or if you tire easily.
 A reading stand or clipboard can also help to stabilize the reading material and free up your hands.